brendanpshea/database_sql/README.md

 ## License

-This project is distributed under the GNU Public License.
+This project is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+You are free to share and adapt the material with attribution, but not for commercial purposes.

 ## Use of AI Tools